 7. The Servant–Tyrant Parallelism

 Twenty-one parallel verses depict the opposite character traits of the end-time King of Babylon in Isaiah 14 and the King of Zion and his end-time servant in Isaiah 52–53.
-By juxtaposing two opposite kinds of archetypal figures, this structure teaches us more about God and his servant.
-(The third and seventh parallel verses, which lie outside of this structural arrangement, celebrate God’s salvation.
-See similar third and seventh laudatory elements in Nahum 1:3, 7.)
+By juxtaposing these archetypal figures, this structure reveals a lot about the righteous attributes of Israel’s God and his servant.
+One cannot therefore fully interpret either of these passages and their kings without considering the many prophetic and theological connotations this literary device contains.

 The Servant-Tyrant Parallelism